-Today as I was getting off work at Costco; I decided to get something to eat at the food court.
+Today as I was getting off work; I decided to get something to eat at the food court.
 There was a lady in line next to me and I offered to have her jump in front of me; she mentioned how polite I was.
 And for some reason she mentioned she had just turned 50 and I said “50!
 That’s young!”; which hopefully was the appropriate response.
 This lady was very talkative with me.
-I was telling her how I just started at Costco and how busy it was during the Christmas season.
+I was telling her how I just started at this new job and how busy it was during the Christmas season.
 And the conversation turned to the churches we went to and she mentioned the church she attended and I told her about how much I liked my church.
 As I was talking with her; I could tell she was lonely.
 Usually people who talk to complete strangers and start telling you about their lives are lonely; they need someone to talk to.
 And I’m a very lonely person so I totally get that.
 I can’t tell how many strangers I have tried to start up conversations and been given the cold shoulder; it hurts.
 But like her; a lot of us don’t have that outlet.
 And I didn’t want to be the kind of person to not respond to her.
 She then told me that she was with her friend because she had seizures.
 I said I understood because I volunteer with people who have disabilities and some of them have seizures as well; so we have to be mindful of that.
 It was actually lovely conversation for me as well; I enjoyed.
 Although it made me sad that there are so many lonely people out there.
 We parted ways but I am so glad that I may have been the one person today who listened to her; another God moment for the books.
 The lesson here is be kind to everyone you meet; you’ll never know the difference you might make in their lives.